You might hear “literary trope” and flinch, because tropes are bad, right?

 Examples of romance tropes

 Here are fifteen examples of popular tropes you’ll often see in romance novels.
 Have you written any of these yourself?
+When you’re reading the latest and greatest from the romance genre in the near future, keep an eye out for them!

 1. Fake dating